 I titled this post “it takes a village” because, as you can see, there are so many people rooting for me and helping me along that way.
 I hope I can give back in a small way both through fundraising and also through posting while I’m away.

 Talking of which my dear friend Shauna Reid has kindly offered to send out my email newsletter while I’m away.
-I’ll be posting from the trail to my ridiculously named Instagram account: https://www.instagram.com/walkwildcoach/ and every so often Shauna will wack them in an email.
-Why not sign up for my E-newsletter so you can follow my adventures on the Pacific Crest Trail?
-Or if you are down with the cool kids you can follow me on Insta.
+I’ll be posting from the trail to my Instagram and every so often Shauna will whack them in an email.
+YOu can sign up for my E-newsletter and follow my adventure if you wish.

 Phew!
 I think that’s it until next month.